doc4d/4d-web-studio/docs/ORDA/glossary.md

 A datastore provides:

-*	a connection to the 4D database
+*	a connection to a database
 *	a set of dataclasses to work with the database

 The database can be a 4D local database (the Main datastore), or a 4D Server database exposed as REST resource (a Remote datastore).